A Perspective on Grace

 Q: I feel awful about my cross dressing.
 Am I in hopeless sin when I cross dress?

-You may have spent decades fighting your transgendered nature.
+You may have spent decades fighting your transgender nature.
 Perhaps you grew up believing it to be evil.
 Your cross dressing (CDing) was usually done in secret and was combined with experiences you would rather not talk about.
 I have heard a lot of discussion on both sides of the issue.
 Is CDing wrong or right – sin or not?
 My angle on this is a little unusual.

 I really do not know if CDing is sin or not.
 Advocates, on both sides of this issue, offer compelling arguments.
 I am interested in the debate, but not overly concerned about its resolution.
 In either case, the answer appears to be elusive.